mahes-a/StagingBuild/README.md

           SELECT *
           FROM dbo.ControlTable where isActive='Y'

-- Add a Foreach actvity to copy data from each table in a parrallel fashion
+- Add a Foreach activity to copy data from each table in a parallel fashion

    <img width="1045" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/47c42a3e-01d9-408b-b830-de2acc06a63f">

          @activity('Get Tables to Load from Config').output.value

- - Within the For Each Actvity add a switch actvity based on the copymode and based on copymode execute corresponding pipeline created in previous steps , Ensure Wait on completion is checked to force the activity to wait until completion
+ - Within the For Each Activity add a switch activity based on the copymode and based on copymode execute corresponding pipeline created in previous steps , Ensure Wait on completion is checked to force the activity to wait until completion

     -  For Example if the copymode is CDC then execute the CDC ingestion pipeline